Get Support

 Community Organizations

-- Foster Parent Alliance of Washington State, or FPAWS, supports and advocates for foster parents and kinship caregivers across Washington.
-FPAWS runs a foster care support line that provides referral and information sharing and is available at 1-800-391-CARE or 1-800-391-2273.
-For general information, visit the FPAWS website at https://fpaws.org/ or email fpaws@fpaws.org.
+- Foster Parent Association of Washington State, or FPAWS, supports and advocates for foster parents and kinship caregivers across Washington.
+FPAWS runs a foster care support line that is available at 1-800-391-CARE (2273).
+For general information, visit the FPAWS website at https://fpawscares.org/ or email fpaws@fpawscares.org.

-- The Seattle, Spokane, and Olympic Peninsula Angels offer support to children, youth, and caregivers through their Dare to Dream youth mentorship program and the Love Box program, which includes intentional giving, relationship building, and mentorship with foster parents.
-Learn more about their programs and organization by visiting the chapter websites provided below:
+- The Seattle, Spokane, and Olympic Peninsula Angels offer support to children, youth, and caregivers through their Dare to Dream youth mentorship program and the Love Box program.
+These programs include intentional giving, relationship building, and mentorship with foster parents.
+Learn more by visiting the chapter websites provided below:

-- Sibling Strong is a non-profit organization that seeks to create or reunite siblings that have been separated because of a foster care, kinship, or adoption experience.
-Their most well-known program is Camp to Belong which brings siblings from across Washington State together for a week of summer camp activities focused on building sibling connections.
-Sibling Strong offers other programs, too, throughout the year.
+- Sibling Strong is a non-profit organization that reunites siblings who have been separated because of foster care, kinship, or adoption.
+Their most well-known program is a summer camp which brings siblings from across Washington state together for a week of activities focused on building sibling connections.
+Sibling Strong offers programs throughout the year.

 - Fosterful volunteers provide activities, snacks, and supervision to children and youth who are spending time in a DCYF office, specifically when they are first removed from their parents.